-MaxCap may use and disclose personal information only for the primary purpose for which it is originally collected.
-MaxCap does not share personal information with any external parties unless permission for the disclosure has been provided by the individual, or as is required by law.
+Subject to this paragraph, MaxCap may use and disclose personal information only for the primary purpose for which it is originally collected.
+MaxCap may also contact you for marketing purposes, unless you request otherwise.
+MaxCap does not share personal information with any external parties unless permission for the disclosure has been provided by the individual, or as required by law.

 Collection of personal information

 MaxCap will collect most personal information directly from individuals via dealings with borrowers and investors.
 In some instances, third parties may provide MaxCap with personal information, for example some banks may pass information along as part of due diligence processes.
 In such cases, MaxCap will take reasonable steps to ensure that individuals are aware of the collection of that information.

 Personal information is stored in a manner that reasonably protects it from misuse, interference, loss and unauthorised access.
 MaxCap uses a range of physical and electronic security measures to reasonably ensure the protection of personal information.

 Once personal information is no longer required, MaxCap will take reasonable steps to permanently de-identify or destroy it.

 Individuals can request access or correction to the personal information that MaxCap holds about them.
 Individuals can arrange this by contacting MaxCap.

 MaxCap may require evidence of your identity before access to personal information is granted and may charge reasonable costs.

 Notifiable Data Breaches